philterd/philter/docs/docs/redaction/ledgers.md

 Deletion always operates on **whole document chains**, never on individual entries within a chain.
 This preserves verifiability: a chain that remains is always complete and can still be validated, and a chain that is removed is removed in its entirety.

+**Legal holds block all three deletion paths.** If a [legal hold](legal_holds.md) is active on a document chain or a user's evidence, every deletion attempt against that evidence is blocked and returns HTTP 423, regardless of which deletion path is used.
+The hold must be released before any deletion can proceed.
+See [Legal Holds](legal_holds.md) for the full documentation.

 ### 1. Manual purge (on demand)

 You can prune old entries yourself at any time.
 This is the primary way to enforce a retention policy.